-When school doors close, camp doors open wide, and kids across Long Island gear up for new adventures and experiences.
-Camp should be fun, and families have so many great choices in Suffolk County for summer day camps.
-Whether you have a first-timer or a seasoned camper, parents want to make the right choice for their kids, and we're here to help with our list of the best camps for canoeing, sports, art, learning, and most of all, having a blast.
+When school doors close for the summer, camp doors open wide, and kids across Long Island gear up for new adventures and experiences.
+Camp should be fun, and families have so many great choices in Suffolk County.
+Whether you have a first-timer or a seasoned camper, parents want to make the right choice for their kids.
+We're here to help with our list of the best camps for canoeing, sports, art, learning, and most of all, having a blast.

-We've also got our picks for Nassau County summer camps.
-For more great summer camp ideas, check out our Long Island Summer Camps Guide.
+We've also got our picks for great Nassau County summer camps.
+For more summer camp ideas, check out our Long Island Summer Camps Guide and our directory of LI camps.

 Camp Harbor — St. James

 Campers are encouraged to have fun, explore their interests, and learn new ones at Camp Harbor.
-This seven-week program for kids preschool through eighth grade includes academic enrichment, sports, arts and crafts, instructional swim, nature, group challenges, and more.
-Flexible schedules are available to meet the needs of families and a discount is applied for early registration.
+This seven-week program for kids in preschool through eighth grade includes academic enrichment, sports, arts and crafts, instructional swim, nature, group challenges, and science and technology workshops.
+Manners, good sportsmanship, and courtesy are all part of the character education at Camp Harbor.
+Flexible schedules are available and a discount is applied for early registration.
+Kids can be signed up for one week at a time and for half days or full days.

 Waterside activities are featured at Camp Quinipet on Shelter Island.